limine-bootloader/limine/PHILOSOPHY.md

 ### What about ext2/3/4?
 Why is that supported then?

 This is explicitly against the philosophy, but it is a pragmatic compromise since a lot of Linux distros and setups expect it to "work that way".
-It is necessary to keep in mind, additionally, that this is experimental and not explicitly supported, due to lack of maintainance.
+It is necessary to keep in mind, additionally, that this is experimental and not explicitly supported, due to lack of maintenance.
 Maintainers wanted!

 ### But I don't want to have a separate FAT boot partition!
 I don't want it!!!